 \section{Introduction}

-In Reinforcement Learning, leveraging succinct representations of the system state is empirically known to considerably accelerate the search for near optimal policies, see e.g. \cite{laskin20a,guo2020,stooke21a} and references therein.
-The design of RL algorithms with provable performance guarantees and that learn and exploit such representations remains however largely open.
+In Reinforcement Learning, leveraging succinct representations of the system state is empirically known to considerably accelerate the search for near-optimal policies, see, e.g., \cite{laskin20a,guo2020,stooke21a} and references therein.
+The design of RL algorithms with provable performance guarantees that learn and exploit such representations remains largely open.

 In this paper, we address this challenge for a specific class of models, namely episodic Block MDPs (BMDPs).
 In these MDPs, introduced in \cite{krishnamurthyAL16} and since then widely studied and motivated (see \cite{DuKJAD19a,zhang2022BMDP} and references therein), the decision maker has, in each round, access to rich observations, referred to as {\it contexts}, generated from a small number of {\it latent} states.
 More precisely, to each context $x$ corresponds a unique latent state $s=f(x)$ where $f$ is referred to as the latent state decoding function.
 If the decision maker selects control action $a$, the system moves from context $x$ to context $y$ with probability $q(y | s')p(s'|s,a)$ where $s=f(x)$ and $s'=f(y)$.
 The emission distributions $q$, the latent state transition rates $p$ and the decoding function $f$ are initially unknown.
-Intuitively, if we could learn the latent state decoding function, we would be able to efficiently summarize the environment with a low-dimensional state space, and hence to devise RL algorithms quickly learning near optimal policies.
+Intuitively, if we could learn the latent state decoding function, we would be able to efficiently summarize the environment with a low-dimensional state space, and hence devise RL algorithms that can quickly learn near-optimal policies.
 In this work, our objective is to substantiate this intuition.
-Specifically, we aim at answering the following questions: (i) How fast can we learn the latent state decoding function (as well as the other parameters $p$ and $q$ describing the Block MDP)? (ii) What optimal gains in terms of sample complexity can we expect when exploiting the existing yet initially unknown structure?
+Specifically, we aim at answering the following questions: (i) How fast can we learn the latent state decoding function, as well as $p$ and $q$? (ii) What optimal gains in terms of sample complexity can we expect when exploiting the existing yet initially unknown structure?